 Making a habit out of nixing the “bad” sugars, while incorporating/substituting the “good” sugars will leave you with more energy and an overall healthier self.
-But what are these sugar substitutes anyways?

 Much of my thinking on sugar was “born” the day I read about it via Dr. Natasha Campbell-McBride MD’s book, Gut and Psychology Syndrome.
 I have never forgotten these basic principles.

 Here are some things from the book on “sugar:”

 - “‘Sugar was once called a “white death.”
 It deserves 100% of this title.”‘

 - “Apart from causing the blood-glucose roller coaster and having a detrimental effect on the gut flora, it has been shown to have a direct damaging effect on the immune system.”